GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 Chrome Canary, which we think will greatly ease debugging animation issues.

-Today you will find that frames in the frames viewer are better aligned with vsync boundaries, and color coded based on status.
+Today you will find that frames in the frames viewer are better aligned with vsync boundaries, and color-coded based on status.
 There is still not full visualization for all the nuances outlined above, but we're planning to add more in the near future.